dzerbino/velvet/contrib/AssemblyAssembler1.3/README.txt

 Version 1.2
 - added check to see make sure user is using Python version 2.5 or above- added feature to allow -cov_cotoff to be implemented in specific kmer range (Per Dieter Best's recommendation)- added switch to trigger use of paired-end reads- added the ability to include raw short reads in the final summary assemblies.
 Joe Fass found this feature may be useful for whole genome assemblies.

+Version 1.3
+- Included default value ('n') for the -r parameter to make it truly an optional parameter.
+Thanks to Anar Khan for pointing this out.

 TROUBLESHOOTING
 =======